 To set goals the right way is imperative to know what you want, why you want it, what you’re capable of doing in a given time frame.

 12. You have no dreams

 You’re so disconnected from your desires, needs, and wants, you have no idea what your dreams and most meaningful life goals are.

 1. Practice journaling

 Journaling every day for at least 10 minutes will increase your self-awareness in just a matter of days.
-If you don’t know what journaling is, it basically consists of asking yourself the right, in-depth questions, and writing down your answers or simply write whatever comes to your mind for a set amount of minutes.
+If you don’t know what journaling is, it basically consists of asking yourself the right, in-depth questions writing down your answers, or simply writing whatever comes to your mind for a set amount of minutes.

 Knowing yourself is a life long journey; we’re always changing, evolving, growing.
 It’s part of life, and it’s good for you.